WebOfTrustInfo/rwot6-santabarbara/draft-documents/DecentralizedAutonomicData.md

 did:*method*:*idstring*

-The *method* is some short string that namespaces the did and provides for unique behavior in the associated method specification.
+The *method* is some short string that namespaces the DID and provides for unique behavior in the associated method specification.
 In this paper we will use the method *dad*.

 The  *idstring* must be universally unique.
-The *idstring* can have multiple colon ":" separated parts thus allowing for namespacing.
+The *idstring* can have multiple colon ":" separated parts, thus allowing for namespacing.
 In this document the first part of the *idstring* is linked to the public member of a cryptographic key pair that is defined by the method.
-In this paper we will use a 44 character Base64 URL-File safe  encoding as per [RFC-4648](https://tools.ietf.org/html/rfc4648) with one trailing pad byte of the 32 byte public verification key for an EdDSA (Ed25519) signing key pair.
+In this paper we will use a 44-character Base64 URL-File safe  encoding as per [RFC-4648](https://tools.ietf.org/html/rfc4648), with one trailing pad byte of the 32-byte public verification key for an EdDSA (Ed25519) signing key pair.
 Unless otherwise specified Base64 in this document refers to the URL-File safe version of Base64.
 The URL-File safe version of Base64 encoding replaces plus "+" with minus “-” and slash “\” with underscore “_”.

-As an example a did using this format would be as follows:
+As an example a DID using this format would be as follows:

 ```bash
 did:dad:Xq5YqaL6L48pf0fu7IUhL0JRaU2_RxFP0AL43wYn148=
 ```

-An example did with namespaced idstring follows:
+An example DID with namespaced idstring follows:

 ```bash
 did:dad:Xq5YqaL6L48pf0fu7IUhL0JRaU2_RxFP0AL43wYn148=:blue
 ```

 A DID may have optional parts including a path, query, or fragment.
-These used the same syntax of a URL, that is, the path is delimited with slashes, */*, the query with a question mark, *?*, and the fragment with a pound sign, *#*.
+These use the same syntax as a URL, that is, the path is delimited with slashes, */*, the query with a question mark, *?*, and the fragment with a pound sign, *#*.
 When the path part is provided then the query applies to the resource referenced by the path and the fragment refers to an element in the document referenced by the path.
 An example follows:

 ```bash
 did:dad:Xq5YqaL6L48pf0fu7IUhL0JRaU2_RxFP0AL43wYn148=/mom?who=me#blue
 ```

 In contrast, when the path part is missing but either the query or fragment part is provided then the query and/or fragment parts have special meaning.
-A query without a path means the the query is an operation on the either the DID itself or the DID document (DDO).
+A query without a path means the the query is an operation on either the DID itself or the DID document (DDO).
 Likewise when a fragment is provided then the fragment is referencing an elemet of the DDO.
 An example of a DID without a path but with a query follows:

 ```bash
 did:dad:Xq5YqaL6L48pf0fu7IUhL0JRaU2_RxFP0AL43wYn148=?who=me